 - People wanting to get the most out of their RIB

 - Simply getting cheaper insurance

 - People wanting to start getting commercial qualifications

-For this reason we have partnered with Scotland’s leading RYA centre based at Rhu marina on the clyde.
+For this reason we have partnered with Scotland’s leading RYA centre based at Rhu Marina on the Clyde – You and Sea

 - Not all instructors are equal.
 Euan and his team go out of their way to help and answer questions that are not on the official courses